testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 Even if Empire framework is coming with a lot of obfuscation methods or evasion capabilities, Microsoft created a set of signatures based on Empire's stagers behavior, strings, stager's code, and so on.

 In my tests, I observed that the following patterns are flagged:<br/>

 <b>1.
 SafeChecks:</b><br/>
 The stager is coming with SafeChecks enabled by default.
 Taking a look at what is doing SafeChecks, I observed it is checking if the powershell verison is great or equal with 3.
 This can be used as a part of a more complex rule for detecting the Empire.
-It is recommended to disable it.
+I recommend to disable it.
 <div>
 <center><img src="/images/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md/powershellversion.png">
  </center>